 Some new customers may have a Starter Tenancy when they join us.
 This is a trial period of one year.
 Your tenancy will be reviewed after twelve months and, if everything has run smoothly, your tenancy will convert to an Assured Tenancy.
-This will be confirmed in writing by your Neighbourhood Officer following a home visit.
+This will be confirmed in writing by your Community Co-ordinator following a home visit.